UsabilityEngineering/Whirlpool/phase2/README.md

 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/dryer_prenotif.png?raw=true) ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/dryer_notif.png?raw=true)
 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/home.png?raw=true)

-Once all of the users machines are completed, they will be returned to the home page to add more machines if necessary.
-We designed it this way because in our user research, we learned that most users will do multiple loads in one day, and this makes it easier for them to do this.
+Once all of the users machines are completed, the user will be returned to the home page to add more machines if necessary.
+We designed it this way because in our user research, we learned that most users will do multiple loads in one day and this makes it easier for them to do this.

-Lastly, we have our "Stats'' section that can be accessed from any other page.
+Lastly, we have our "Stats" section that can be accessed from any other page.
 This section helps the user to learn about their habits doing laundry, such as their most visited store or average time spent doing laundry.
 We included this section because we learned from our user research that most people who use laundromats are students or low income families.
-We felt like these types of users would be interested in things like how long they typically take at the laundromat in order to plan around it.
+We felt like these types of users would be interested in things like how long they take or how much they spend typically at the laundromat.

 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/stats.png?raw=true)

 Overall, we designed our wireframes to be as simple and user friendly as possible while still considering our user research data and personas/scenarios.
 We believe that this design is easy to use and includes several design aspects that will make it simpler for our target audience to use.